-Business interruption claims and the industry test case
+Business interruption claims and the Industry Test Case

 In the meantime, please refer to our frequently asked questions:

-Q. What does the result mean?
+Q. What does the Judgment of the 15 September mean?

 We have also set up a dedicated business interruption phoneline, 01206 773 941, which is open 0900 – 1730 / Monday to Friday.